isomerpages/moe-ast-moehc/_school-histories/Schools/Woodgrove Primary School.md

 |

 #### **School Motto**
-Staunch, Stable, Steadfast and Successful
+Seizing Opportunities, Aspirations Realised.

 #### **School Crest**
 <img align="left" style="width:20%;margin-right:15px;" src="/images/woodgrovepri1.png">

-The school crest shows the school’s commitment to provide a student-centred and values-centric education to the students.
-The green tree symbolises stability, signifying the strong foundation in knowledge, values and skills that the students will develop in order to thrive.
-The blue background symbolises the school’s learning community, which is safe, orderly and conducive to learning.

-The orange fruits symbolise the achievements that are attained when the students are developed holistically to be ‘Staunch, Stable, Steadfast and Successful’.
+Woodgrove Primary is committed to providing a student-centred and values-centric education.
+The green tree symbolises Stability, signifying the strong foundation in knowledge, values and skills that the students will develop in order to thrive.
+The blue background symbolises the school's learning community which is safe, orderly and conducive to learning.
+The orange fruits symbolise the achievements that are attained when our students are developed holistically to be 'Stauch, Stable, Steadfast and Successful'.

 #### **School Song**
 <a target="_blank" href="https://drive.google.com/file/d/14mQse30lxIRpd-pgoJluFL1xD8bpwdiJ/view?usp=share_link">**♫ Listen**</a>